-More generally, in a purely statistical analysis of patterns, scientists may refer to the predominant explanatory factor as the factor that “drives” the pattern.
+More generally, based on a purely descriptive analysis of patterns, e.g., a statistical analysis, scientists may refer to the predominant explanatory factor as the factor that “drives” the pattern.
 In this kind of claim, the implied chain of causation may be absent or unclear.
-As argued by Green and Jones (2016) in regard to “constraints,” scientists sometimes prefer a non-mechanistic or even non-causal language, because this allows them to discuss formal relations applicable to some system, without having to commit to a (potentially problematic) hypothesis for a mechanistic cause.
+As argued by Green and Jones (2016) in regard to “constraints,” scientists sometimes prefer a non-mechanistic language, because this allows them to discuss formal relations applicable to some system, without having to commit to a (potentially problematic) hypothesis for a mechanistic cause.

 This does not mean that all uses of “drive” are equally welcome.
-When some authors above write that “These properties — and not function — seem to be the forces driving much of protein evolution” they are literally saying that properties are forces, which is certainly not a clear and careful use of language.
-I find many of these uses of “drive” to be unhelpful.
-I would encourage authors to consider using less colorful but more precise language specifying what is being shaped or influenced by a factor, and to what degree.
+When some authors above write that “These properties — and not function — seem to be the forces driving much of protein evolution” they are literally saying that properties are forces, which is gibberish.
+I find many of these uses of “drive” to be unhelpful, especially when results could be described more clearly using causal language (but see below).

-Any attempt to introduce causal or even explanatory language with strong active verbs is certain to provoke opposition from the reactionary elements parodied by Svensson and Berger (2019).
-As I have written elsewhere, this reactionary tendency is cultural, not scientific: it is motivated by allegiance, not to any specific scientific theory, but to tradition and to traditional authorities.
-The reactionaries will accept saltations (non-infinitesimal changes) and orthogenesis (tendencies due to internal biases) if the evidence demands it, but they will never say the words “saltation,” “internal biases” or “orthogenesis,” because this would reveal a heretical departure from tradition; likewise, they will allow mutation-biased adaptation due to biases in the introduction process, but they will describe such findings using old words while referencing dead authorities, in order to hide the novelty and link the new concepts to tradition (see also Bad Takes #5).
+Attempts to describe the role of mutation actively rather than passively, with strong verbs, are certain to provoke opposition from the reactionary elements parodied by Svensson and Berger (2019).
+As I have written elsewhere, this position is cultural, not scientific: the reactionaries are culturally rigid but scientifically flexible.
+They will accept saltations (non-infinitesimal changes, major-effect alleles) and orthogenesis (tendencies due to internal biases) if the evidence demands it, but they will never endorse the terms “saltation,” “internal biases in evolution” or “orthogenesis,” because this would reveal a heretical departure from tradition.
+They will not reject mutation-biased adaptation due to biases in the introduction process, but they will describe it with old words while referencing dead authorities, in order to anchor new concepts in traditional sources (see also Bad Takes #5).

 More bad takes on this topic